 For most people, Australia conjures up images of bright turquoise waters, blue skies and white-sand beaches.
 You imagine yourself lying on the beach lapping up the sun, playing in the water and enjoying the outdoors.
 However, despite this happy, positive image of Australia we have, there is a slightly darker undertone to the country that is alluring, even frightening, that intrigues visitors with a different interest.

 From the casual fright-fan to the sceptic to the true believer, Australia has some truly interesting sights that are guaranteed to make you squeal.
 If things that go bump in the night are your thing, there are a number of places in Oz that you need to add to your itinerary.
-Pack your bags, secure your financing from providers and get ready to explore some of Australia’s “haunted” tourist destinations.
+Pack your bags, secure your financing from providers such as Latitude travel loans and get ready to explore some of Australia’s “haunted” tourist destinations.

 Let’s take a look at some of the most haunted places in the country, where convicts chains still rattle and restless spirits still roam free.